 Substituting this result into \cref{eq.app_H2_general_expression} finally yields \cref{eq:H2_Approx_appendix}.
 Equation~\eqref{eq:Isotropic_Fast_Motion_Dispersion} corresponds to the modified dispersion relation for a finite Lamb-Dicke parameter but in the limit of fast motion, $\nu\gg \gamma_0$, such that the contribution of the spin-phonon scattering in \cref{eq:H1_crystal_momenta} can be neglected.

-Let us now consider a 2D array of atom where the trap frequencies for motion in the array plane are equal ($\eta_x=\eta_y=\eta_\parallel \neq \eta_z$).
-To obtain concrete expressions we focus here on the case of circularly polarized dipoles (in the plane of the array), which corresponds to the choice made in Sec.~\ref{sec:input-output}.
+Let us now consider a 2D array of atoms where the trap frequencies for motion in the array plane are equal ($\eta_x=\eta_y=\eta_\parallel \neq \eta_z$).
+To obtain concrete expressions, we focus here on the case of circularly polarized dipoles (in the plane of the array), which corresponds to the choice made in Sec.~\ref{sec:input-output}.
 To calculate this in the easiest possible manner, we first rewrite \cref{eq:Correction_fast_motion_General} as

 There is, thus, a correction for $\eta_z \neq \eta_\parallel$, which we must compute independently.
 We will consider the specific case of circularly polarized atoms, $\hat{\dpp} =(\mathbf{e}_x + i\mathbf{e}_y)/\sqrt{2}$, corresponding to the situation analyzed in Sec.~\ref{sec:input-output}.
 A similar procedure can be applied to other polarizations.
-We start by computing the first term in the square braket.
-Using the plane wave decomposition in \cref{eq.Greens_tensor_decomposition}, we obtain
+We start by computing the first term in the square brackets.
+Using the plane-wave decomposition in \cref{eq.Greens_tensor_decomposition}, we obtain

 This contribution is divergent, because its real part becomes arbitrarily large as $|{\bf g}|$ increases.
-We note, however, that \cref{eq:Delta_Epsilon_p_mirror} is finite, because the divergence in \cref{eq:divergent_summation_Gzz} is cancelled by the second term, $G_\mathbf{00}^{zz}$.
-Computing the contribution in \cref{eq:Delta_Epsilon_p_mirror} as the difference of two diverging terms is however not practically feasible.
-We thus employ a regulation procedure inspired by Refs.~\cite{Perczel2017}.
-We introduce in \cref{eq.Greens_tensor_decomposition} a Gaussian cutoff $e^{-(\pp + {\bf g})^2/\Lambda^2}$ at a momentum range $\Lambda$.
-With this choice, \cref{eq:Delta_Epsilon_p_mirror} reads
+We note, however, that \cref{eq:Delta_Epsilon_p_mirror} is finite, because the divergence in \cref{eq:divergent_summation_Gzz} is canceled by the second term, $G_\mathbf{00}^{zz}$.
+Computing the contribution in \cref{eq:Delta_Epsilon_p_mirror} as the difference of two diverging terms is, however, not practically feasible.
+We thus employ a regularization procedure inspired by Ref.~\cite{Perczel2017}.
+We introduce into \cref{eq.Greens_tensor_decomposition} a Gaussian cutoff $e^{-(\pp + {\bf g})^2/\Lambda^2}$ at a momentum range $\Lambda$.
+With this choice, \cref{eq:Delta_epsilon_p_reg} reads

-The last term in the curly brackets represents the regularization of the term $G^{zz}_\mathbf{00}$ upon the introduction of the cut-off.
+The last term in the curly brackets represents the regularization of the term $G^{zz}_\mathbf{00}$ upon the introduction of the cutoff.
 It is defined as